 - Capacity: The size you buy will also matter as you won’t need a large camping tea kettle if you are camping on your own.
 A family may need a larger water kettle, as you will have more to wash or more drinks to prepare.
 A campfire kettle that collapses or that can be packed compactly with other gear may be best for a backpacking situation.

-While there may be one camping tea kettle that can foot the bill for most of these situations, there may be a kettle that is more suited to your preferred camping style.
+While there may be one camping tea kettle that can foot the bill for most of these situations, there may be an outdoor kettle that is more suited to your preferred camping style.
 Here are a few of the best options available.

 Oh, and don’t forget about some trendy, hardy, and versatile enamel mugs to go along with your new camping kettle!

 What’s the best camping kettle?

 Really, this depends on your ultimate needs in a camping kettle?
 Do you need to use it over the open flame?
 Does it need to be light-weight?
 Do you have lots of room for storage or should your kettle be a versatile camping cooking implement?

 However, this first one below is probably a good bet for most campers.
 But, all four of these following kettles are perfect camping kettles for open fires.